Hesychios the Priest

 Wrote the most systematic and practically detailed account of nepsis — watchfulness of the nous — as the central method of the hesychast inner life.

-We know almost nothing about Hesychios the Priest as a person.
-His dates are uncertain — most scholars place him in the eighth or ninth century, based on internal evidence in his writing and what seems to be his literary dependence on earlier authors.
-He may have been a monastic figure connected to Sinai (the great monastery of St. Catherine's in Egypt).
-He may not have been; the identification is uncertain.
-His name — Hesychios — means "the quiet one," which is either a happy coincidence or a monastic name chosen for its resonance with hesychia (stillness).
+We know almost nothing about Hesychios the Priest.
+His dates are uncertain — probably eighth or ninth century, based on internal evidence and what seems to be his literary dependence on earlier authors.
+He may have been connected to the monastery of St. Catherine's at Sinai.
+His name means "the quiet one" — which is either a happy coincidence or a monastic name chosen for obvious reasons.

-What we have is a text: the On Watchfulness and Holiness (also known as On Sobriety and the Guarding of the Heart), a collection of two hundred chapters — short, aphoristic, intensely practical — that the compilers of the Philokalia placed near the beginning of their anthology.
-This placement was not accidental.
-The Philokalia's editors understood Hesychios as laying out the foundational method on which everything else in the tradition builds.
+What we have is a text: On Watchfulness and Holiness, two hundred and three chapters of concentrated practical instruction that the compilers of the Philokalia placed near the beginning of their anthology.
+The placement was not accidental.
+They understood Hesychios as laying out the foundational method on which everything else in the tradition builds.

 We do not know who Hesychios was.
 The text he left is sufficient.